 There will also be supporters which are usually two animals or figures that stand either side of the shield, supporting it.
 The animals or figures used as supporters will also tell part of the story of the origin of the arms when used in conjunction with the other elements of the shield.

 The right to bear arms is heritable, this means the sons, and in special circumstances, the daughters of a bearer.
 However, and this is the most important thing about Coat-of-Arms, Only one person can have a particular Coat-of-Arms so every descendant that inherits will have a slightly different one.
 This can be in the form of something being added or modified as well as colours being changed.
 The crest will almost always stay the same and will only change in very particular circumstances.

 Laws regarding the use of Coat-of-Arms

-Whilst long ago the right to bear a Coat-of-Arms was custom and not heavily regulated, during the 1400s in England it became law that only certain families and groups could bear certain Coat-of-Arms.
+Whilst long ago the right to bear a Family Crest or Coat-of-Arms was custom and not heavily regulated, during the 1400s in England it became law that only certain families and groups could bear certain Coat-of-Arms.
 A lot of Coats-of-Arms have been trademarked these days which means the owners have the last say on how their Coat-of-Arms are allowed to be used.
 They are not limited to people and can be used by corporations and businesses as long as they have a legal right to bear them.